 ATMs

-The nearest ATMs are in Bahorok.
+The nearest ATMs are in Bohorok.

 One is from BRI bank and gives out up to 2.5 million at a time.